-This post covers the best things to do in Los Angeles in March, including free, nighttime, and family-friendly events and activities, all updated for 2020.
+This post covers the best things to do in Los Angeles in March, including free, nighttime, and family-friendly events and activities.

 - Top 10